anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 * David von Oheimb became the editor.

-* Streamlined wording and improved grammar throughout the text.
+* Streamline wording, improve grammar, etc. throughout the text.

-* Shifted the focus more towards the use of alternative enrollment protocols.
+* Shift the emphasis towards supporting alternative enrollment protocols.

+* Update the title accordingly - prelimary change to be approved.

 From IETF draft 03 -> IETF draft 04:

 * Moved UC2 related parts defining the pledge in responder mode to a separate document.
 This required changes and adaptations in several sections.
 Main changes concerned the removal of the subsection for UC2 as well as the removal of the YANG model related text as it is not applicable in UC1.

 * Updated references to the Lightweight CMP Profile.